-- The Connect Key will scan your computer to ensure you meet the requirements.
-You will receive an on-screen message if you do not.
-Follow the instructions there or contact the Service Desk at 253.879.8585 or firstname.lastname@example.org for assistance.
+- The Connect Key will validate that your computer meets the requirements.
+If it does not meet the requirements, a message will be displayed.
+Follow the on-screen instructions or contact the Service Desk at 253.879.8585 or email@example.com for assistance.

 - The Connect Key will automatically log your computer into the network wherever you go on campus.
-As a security precaution, you will be prompted to login occasionally.
+As a security precaution, you may be prompted to log in occasionally.

 Connect Key Requirements

 Computers connecting to the network must meet the following requirements:

 - Anti-virus software running with automatic updates enabled